monsoonmaelstrom/book2/book2.md

 That earns me an honest laugh.

 “Alright.
-Do you want to start trying to teach me how to do it then?
+Do you want to start trying to teach me how to do it?
 I’m definitely not going to be able to fall back asleep.”

 ### 21 - Just a Girl/Stupid Girl